As an Amazon Associate I earn from qualifying purchases.

-No matter what length or width you choose, it is much easier to find a high capacity paddleboard that is inflatable.
+No matter what length or width you choose, it is much easier to find a high-capacity paddleboard that is inflatable.
 Epoxy or foam boards are limited in thickness and typically don’t have a weight capacity of over 250lbs.
-Inflatable boards, on the other hand, are extremely buoyant and can be found up to 8″ thick which mimics that hard feel of an epoxy board (although without the quick gliding characteristics).
+Inflatable boards, on the other hand, are extremely buoyant and can be found up to 8″ thick.
+At that thickness, they are rigid enough that they almost perfectly mimic the hard feel of an epoxy board (although without all of the quick gliding characteristics).

 The main drawback of going for increased thickness instead of length is that heavy paddlers will push more of the board deeper into the water, increasing drag.
 The secret is to find the sweet spot that will allow for a heavy person the have the best possible paddling experience.

 What Size/Length of SUP is best for Heavy People?